Health Savings Account

 Contributions are made to your HSA each pay period, but you must accumulate enough in your account before you can use the funds to pay for your health care expenses.
 You can use those dollars to pay for any medical care you’ve received or other eligible health care expenses incurred since the date you established your HSA.

 Once you’ve established your HSA with HealthEquity, you’ll receive a debit card that you can use to conveniently pay at the pharmacy, doctor’s office, or elsewhere.
-You can pay your bills for qualified medical expenses online from your HealthEquity account or pay out of pocket and reimburse yourself online or by withdrawing money with your debit card from any ATM with the Visa® logo.
+You can pay your bills for qualified medical expenses online from your HealthEquity account or pay out of pocket and reimburse yourself online.

 Learn more about filing claims at HealthEquity, including tips on how to file claims with ease.